Volume-weighted average price

-In finance, volume-weighted average price (VWAP) is the ratio of the value of a security or financial asset traded to the total volume of transactions during a trading session.
-It is a measure of the average trading price for the period.
+In finance, volume-weighted average price (VWAP) is the ratio of the total value traded in a security to the total volume of transactions over a defined period, typically a single trading session.
+It is a measure of the average price at which the security has traded during that period, weighted by transaction size, and is used both as an execution benchmark and as a technical indicator.